litentry/litentry-docs/src/registrar/registrar.md

 Github Repository: [https://github.com/litentry/litentry-registrar](https://github.com/litentry/litentry-registrar)

-### Introduction
+## Introduction
-The user’s account (public key, wallet address) on blockchain can remain anonymous since it is loosely connected with the user's identity.
-However,  a user with a high reputation can be trusted by the community in the Polkadot ecosystem when he plans to be a validator or a councilor.
-An on-chain Identity Registrar is a good way to quantify a user’s reputation, e.g. receiving KnownGood or Reasonable from different registrars.
+The user's account (public key, wallet address) on the blockchain can remain anonymous since it is loosely connected with the user's identity.
+However, a user with high reputation can be trusted by the community in the Polkadot ecosystem when he plans to be a validator or a councilor.

-The objective of the Identity Registrar on Kusama is to verify and certify users’ identities.
-Currently, W3F provides a registrar service on the chain.
-However, it suffers from an ineffective workflow (it can take hours to complete the judgement process) since a two-step verification of identity fields needs humans’ intervention.
-And the fee of a judgement isn’t cheap (0.04 KSM, about 3 ~ 4 dollars).
-Forthermore, the user has to use polkadot-js to request a judgement, which is not friendly to most end-users.
-Another annoying problem is that a user cannot check the progress of his judgement in time.

-To overcome these problems, the Litentry team provides a registrar service both in the Kusama and Polkadot networks that only one step verification and charges a small fee (0.01 KSM) on Kusama.
-At the moment, the Litentry registrar focuses on providing judgement with confidence for a user’s `display name`, `email`, `twitter`, or `element name (previously called riot)`.
-Besides, the Litentry team will develop an affiliated mobile application to optimize the whole workflow so that  a user completes his judgment request within a few clicks.
-Be aware that the `display name` cannot be too similar to others that have verified already.
-There is no need to set all of the fields when using the service.
-You are free to set whichever field or fields that you like.
-In most cases,  judgement processes can be finished within 5 minutes.
+In this document, we want to introduce a registrar service that focuses on automatic verifications, leveraging well-designed cryptographical challenges to further reduce human interventions.
+At the moment, Litentry registrar focuses on providing judgment with confidence for a user's `display name`, `email`, `twitter`, or `element name (previously called riot)`.
+Besides, we will develop a corresponding mobile application to optimize the whole workflow so that a user completes his judgment request within a few clicks.
+The verification process is entirely autonomous without human intervention in the service side.
+In most cases, judgment processes can be finished within only several minutes.

-### Judgement Levels & Criteria
+## Judgement Levels & Criteria
-Officially, registrars on Kusama chain can provide the six levels of confidence for users’ identity:
+Officially, registrars on Kusama can provide the six levels of confidence for users’ identity:

 * `Unknown`: The default value, no judgement made yet.
 * `Reasonable`: The data appears reasonable, but no in-depth checks (e.g. formal KYC process) were performed.